|

 These are black and white rectangular or square signs mounted below a

-parent sign and are used to modify or give additional information, such
+parent sign, and are used to modify or give additional information regarding

-as exemptions, restrictions, or more specific details, regarding the
+as exemptions, restrictions, or more specific details.
+Supplemental

-provided at the end of the signs section.
+provided at the end of the signs section on page 2.

 Because

-of the large number of supplemental signs, not all of them are shown on
+of the large number of supplemental signs, only a few of them are shown

 most common use for supplemental signs is for distances.
 There